IAshutoshMishra/GraphQL-Demo/README.md

 Excute the commands below:

 git clone https://github.com/IAshutoshMishra/GraphQL-Demo.git
-cd GraphQL-Server-Demo
+cd GraphQL-Demo
-yarn && yarn start
+npm i && npm start

 Open the url http://localhost:4000/graphql, you will see the GraphiQL GUI in the window, and you can excute the example query and mution operations.
 Query Operation

 Request

 query {